learn-co-curriculum/phase-3-reading-error-messages/README.md

 the full details of syntax errors and look for line numbers, which usually appear at the beginning of the error message.

+> **Note**: You won't be able to reproduce the above syntax error using IRB,
+> because IRB won't execute the code until you enter a matching `end` keyword
+> for the `do` block.
+You can see this error by creating a Ruby file, adding the
+> code above, and executing the file.

 ### Type Errors

 When you try and do a mathematical operation on two objects of a different type,